josephtandyo/DeceptaBox/README.md

   5. If a player visits you, they will act as the guest, and you will act as the host

-## Some of the features and commands of this bot includes:
+## Some of the commands of this bot includes:
   - **!guide:**
     - To see the commands